 Insured employers pay a surcharge on their workers' compensation insurance policies based on "direct written premiums" calculated and issued by insurance companies who collect and remit this assessment to the Fund.
 The assessment for self-insured employers is based on "paid losses" for medical and indemnity benefits incurred in the prior calendar year.

-Assessment rates, which are used to determine how much Connecticut businesses will pay to the Fund have either remained the same or have been reduced over the past twenty-one years.
+Assessment rates, which are used to determine how much Connecticut businesses will pay to the Fund have either remained the same or been reduced over the past twenty-two years.